-A kind of essay or meditation on themes ranging from a grandmother’s ill-fated love for her grandchildren to the young survivors of the Holocaust, it is clever and beautifully and sensitively written.
+Somewhere between an essay and a meditation on themes ranging from a grandmother’s ill-fated love for her grandchildren to the young survivors of the Holocaust, it is clever and beautifully and sensitively written.

 One story is about the after-effects of suicide on families and school communities.
 It feels like Tumarkin delves into the heart of the issues in intimate conversations with parents and siblings of those who have died of suicide.